Punnawit9285/Anki-AI-Prompt-Med-School/PROMPT.md

 Output Ordering (THE FILE MUST ARRIVE PRE-SORTED):
  - Emit the card lines in ascending numeric slide order so the file is already sorted the moment it is imported, and so it reads in lecture order if opened in a text editor.
  - Sort by the numeric value of the number written first in the key.
 Every key beginning with the same number forms one contiguous group, and inside that group a joined key comes before the plain one.
 Slides 12 to 14 are emitted as [012], [013-012], [013], [014].
 Emit them in that order so the text file matches what the Anki browser will display.
- - When several cards share one slide number, emit them in the order their content appears on that slide, top to bottom, left to right.
+ - When several cards share one slide number, they MUST carry sequence letters, and they are emitted in letter order, which is the order their content appears on that slide, top to bottom and left to right.
 Keep this order stable so the same input always produces the same output.
  - Never merge, renumber, or reorder cards to make the sequence look tidier.
 Gaps in slide numbers are expected and must be preserved exactly.
 Appending New Cards Later (NO REBUILD REQUIRED): A new card written with the correct zero-padded key needs no adjustment to any existing card and no re-sorting of the deck.
 It may simply be appended to the end of the file or pasted anywhere, because Anki sorts on the Sort Field rather than on file order, and the padded key places it next to the cards it belongs with.
 Sort the Anki browser by Sort Field once, and every future addition lands in the right place on its own.
 Pre-Output Self-Check (RUN BEFORE EMITTING — DO NOT SKIP) Silently verify every line, and fix any line that fails, before printing the code block:
- - Every line begins with a double quote, then an opening square bracket, then exactly three digits, then either a closing bracket or a - or + joiner followed by three more digits and a closing bracket.
+ - Every line begins with a double quote, then an opening square bracket, then exactly three digits, then optionally a - or + joiner with three more digits, then optionally one lowercase sequence letter, then a closing bracket.
+ - Any slide that produced more than one card has a sequence letter on EVERY one of those cards, running a, b, c in slide reading order, with no bare unlettered key left among them.
  - Every line carries the lecture name after the key, spelled identically on every card, ending in a colon, followed by <br>.
 Compare the first line of all cards against each other and fix any that differ.
  - Every line contains exactly two semicolons and exactly six double quotes.
  - No semicolon and no double quote appears anywhere inside a field, and every HTML attribute uses single quotes.